Date #23: Pappas Fritas

 ME: Brian, you date a stripper.

 BRIAN: Yeah, but that job is associated with the idea of being hot.
-Working at is associated with asking people if they've tried the new healthy salad that'll still get you fat.
+Working at

 ME: You're right.
 I'd respect him so much more if people shoved one dollar bills in his briefs.